nitsvutt/airline-data-platform/README.md

 ## Abstract

 This project is a data platform solution for my previous contribution with my partners at **COMNETSAT** called *A Practical Real-time Flight Delay Prediction System using Big Data Technology*<sup>[[1]](#references)</sup>.
-With a bounded resources and research purpose only, the following architecture is a first look to the prolem so I only utilize very common technologies (most of them are open-source) to develop the platform, including Apache Kafka, Apache Cassandra, Apache Spark, Apache Airflow, Google Cloud Bigquery and Metabase.
-However, the platform still operate well with ~5,1M row (~2,1GB) of data comming at the same time.
+With a bounded resources and research purpose only, the following architecture is a first look to the problem so I only utilize very common technologies (most of them are open-source) to develop the platform, including Apache Kafka, Apache Cassandra, Apache Spark, Apache Airflow, Google Cloud Bigquery and Metabase.
+However, the platform still operate well with ~5,1M rows (~2,1GB) of data wrote at the same time.

 ## Introduction

-In recent years, **The Bureau of Transportation Statistics (BTS)** under **The United States Department of Transportation** has recorded a considerable decrease in the on-time performance of the majority of airlines.
-These airlines also experienced a moderable decline in the revenue so they really want to be offered an insightful flight delay report from **BTS** for analytical purposes.
-Assume that I work as a Data Engineer of **BTS** and my responsibility is to design a data platform to collect, process, store, build required dashboards and send it to their emails.
+In recent years, **The Bureau of Transportation Statistics (BTS)** under **The United States Department of Transportation** has recorded a considerable decrease in the on-time performance of the majority of airlines, thereby, these airlines also experienced a moderate fall in the revenue.
+Based on a thorough analysis, they have determined that customer services, including flight delay, significantly contribute to this decline.
+As a result, they really want to be offered an insightful flight delay report from **BTS** for analytical purpose.
+Assume that I work as a Data Engineer of **BTS** and my responsibility is to design a data platform to collect, process, store, and build required dashboards to embed to their apps or periodically send it to their emails.

 ## Dataset